tmuxinator/tmuxinator/README.md

 #### Joining a project

-If you want to join existing project session use:
+If you want to join an existing project session use:

 ```bash
 $ mux join [project_name]
 ```

-*note:* This allows you to attach to terminals independently.
-It's really usefull in 2+ monitor setup.
+This allows you to attach multiple terminals independently to already existing session.
+It's different from `mux start [project_name]` in that it doesn't mirror the sessions.
+Quite useful if you're using 2 or more monitors.

-The only limitation is that tmux will reduce the size of attached sessions to the size of smallest terminal window.
+*note:* The only limitation is that tmux will reduce the size of attached sessions to the size of smallest terminal.

 ### Shorthand